Insurance Appeals

 • Original claim was paid: UHC generates a CO-97 duplicate-claim denial — the new submission matches an already-paid claim rather than replacing it

-• Original claim was denied: UHC evaluates the resubmission under original claim TFL rules measured from the date of service, which may fall outside the 90-day commercial DOS window even though the RA-based 180-day corrected-claim window was still open
+• Original claim was denied: UHC evaluates the resubmission under original claim TFL rules measured from the date of service, which may fall outside the 90-day commercial DOS window even though the corrected-claim window (commonly cited at 180 days, RA-based — but confirm) was still open

 In both cases, the billing error goes uncorrected and the corrected-claim window isn't credited.
 The fix is procedural: pull the original UHC claim number from the ERA or UHCProvider.com's claim status lookup before starting any correction, and treat it as a required field, not an optional one.